 Ask an expert

 If your dog has separation anxiety, don’t blame yourself and don’t try to deal with it alone.
-Make sure you contact your vet first if you think there’s a problem.
-They may then refer you to an animal behaviourist who can give you extra support with specialist guidance.
+Make sure you contact your veterinarian first if you think there’s a problem.
+They may then refer you to an animal behaviorist who can give you extra support with specialist guidance.
 And remember, whichever approach you try, preventing or reducing your dog’s separation anxiety takes a lot of patience and love.
 So be kind to yourself as well as your dog.